filouscience/CoulombIntegral.jl/README.md

 we find a (complete) orthogonal set of basis states, and evaluate the Coulomb coupling between these states.
 By diagonalization of the Hamiltonian matrix, we arrive at solutions expressed as linear combinations of the basis states.

-The Coulomb coupling, represented by $1/r$ operator, has form of the following 6D integral:
+The Coulomb coupling, represented by $1/r$ operator, is expressed in the form of a 6D integral:
 ```math
 \begin{equation}
 \iint d^3\vec{r_1} d^3\vec{r_2} \frac{\psi_{1f}^*(\vec{r_1}) \psi_{2f}^*(\vec{r_2}) \psi_{1i}(\vec{r_1}) \psi_{2i}(\vec{r_2})}{|\vec{r_1}-\vec{r_2}|}